Linux ps command

 This ps needs access to namelist data for proper WCHAN display.
-For kernels prior to 2.6, the System.map file must be installed.
+For kernels before 2.6, the System.map file must be installed.

 CPU usage is currently expressed as the percentage of time spent running during the entire lifetime of a process.
 This is not ideal, and it does not conform to the standards of ps.
 CPU usage is unlikely to add up to exactly 100%.

 The SIZE and RSS fields don't count some parts of a process including the page tables, kernel stack, struct thread_info, and struct task_struct.
 This is usually at least 20 KiB of memory that is always resident.
 SIZE is the virtual size of the process (code+data+stack).